istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 Notes:

-* `CLUSTER_NAME` should be set to the same value which is used to create the cluster (set via `values.global.multiCluster.clusterName`).
+* `CLUSTER_NAME` should be set to the same value that you used to create the cluster (set via `values.global.multiCluster.clusterName`).

 * No authentication to the Prometheus endpoint(s) is provided.
 This means that anyone can query your cluster-local Prometheus instances.
 This may not be desirable.